pypa/pip/docs/development.rst

 - Making Pull Requests for code, tests, or docs.
 - Commenting on open issues and pull requests.
-- Helping to answer questions on the mailing list.
+- Helping to answer questions on the `mailing list`_.

 If you want to become an official maintainer, start by helping out.